 For several years NATO’s naval forces deployed under Operation Ocean Shield (2008-2016) and EU naval forces (Operation Atalanta) worked side by side with other actors, off the coast of Somalia for anti-piracy missions.

 Both NATO and the EU are increasing their presence in Iraq.
 The EU is focusing on the civilian security sector.
 NATO is helping build the capacities of the Iraqi defence and security structures, and is scaling up these efforts with a non-combat training mission launched at the Brussels Summit in July 2018, at the request of the Government of Iraq.
 NATO Mission Iraq will complement the ongoing efforts of the Coalition to Defeat ISIS/Daesh and other international actors.

 - The Republic of North Macedonia

-The range of subjects discussed between NATO and the EU has expanded considerably over the past two years.
+The range of subjects discussed between NATO and the EU has expanded considerably over the past several years.
 Political dialogue covers the full spectrum of issues relevant to both organisations, including the geopolitical implications of COVID-19, cyber and hybrid threats, Russia, China, the Western Balkans, the Middle East and Afghanistan.
 Since the start of the crisis in Ukraine, both organisations have worked to make sure that their actions complement each other, especially with regard to Russia.